+The master output of Scratch

+Live can be controlled using the

+master gain control at the top of

-The master output of Scratch Live can be controlled using the master gain control.
-This adjusts the volume of all tracks played.Ctrl-click the knob to reset it to 12 o'clock.
+the screen.
+This adjusts the output volume

+of all tracks played.
+Ctrl-click the knob to

+reset it to 12 o'clock.